DavidWittman/serverless-southwest-check-in/README.md

 #### Add via Email

-Forward your reservation email to `checkin@$DOMAIN` where domain is the Route53 domain used when deploying the application.
+Forward your reservation email to `checkin@$DOMAIN`, where `$DOMAIN` is the Route53 domain used when deploying the application.
 The reservation email is sent by Southwest at purchase time and should be in the form:

 ```
 Flight reservation (ABC123) | 25DEC17 | ABC-XYZ | LASTNAME/FIRSTNAME